AguaClara/UASB/Reports and Manuals/fall2018report_draft3.md

 ## Design Modifications

 With the help of Monroe, the team decided to find a new substance to model our sludge blanket.
 While tapioca has a similar consistency to sludge, it degrades much too quickly to be a feasible testing substitute.
+Chia seeds were chosen as a replacement to model the sludge blanket since they do not degrade as quickly as tapioca does.

+In order to prepare the model sludge blanket from chia seeds, the team placed the chia seeds in water and waited approximately 20 minutes for the seeds to expand.
+The chia seeds were somewhat buoyant in water.
+Some of the chia seeds sank to the bottom of the container and others stuck together on the water's surface.
+When the team placed the expanded

-Chia seeds and other grains will be tested as a possible replacement.
-The team has also started setting up a photometer, which will be used for future tests. [**CEO: mention briefly how the photometer will be used**]
+The team has also started setting up a photometer, which will be used for future tests. [**CEO: mention briefly how the photometer will be used** addressed NB]

+***The first thing the UASB team needs to do before continuing these tests is set up and calibrate a photometer.
+Then, the team will run the effluent line of the small-scale UASB reactor through photometer, so that the concentration of red dye can be measured.
+The team plans to inject a plug of red dye into the influent line of the small-scale UASB reactor and then measure the concentration of red dye over a period of time to get quantitative results for hydraulic residence time in the small-scale reactor and how water is flowing through the model sludge blanket.
+If water is flowing through the sludge blanket evenly, then the red dye in the effluent should come out in a concentration similar to that of which it was in the influent.*** From "future work" can modify to fit it in -CJMS

 Modifications were also made to the influent system.
 Instead of one large opening for wastewater to flow out the influent pipe, the team has capped this opening and drilled 4 holes near the bottom of the point, guessing that influent wastewater will now be forced to spread out, thereby decreasing the likelihood of preferential paths from forming.